Last updated March 25th, 2023

 Scuba diving/snorkeling.
 There are plenty of tour companies to choose from, and plenty of scuba diving choices for where to go.

-Walk along the malecon, check out the shops and statues that are along the Malecon.
+Walk along the Malecon, check out the shops and statues that are along the Malecon.
 There are so many things to do in Puerto Vallarta, but walking the Malecon is a must for any visitor!

 Go on a mezcal or tequila tasting.